tuyunbin/SRDRL/README.md

-# The code base for our paper that has accepted in findings of ACL 2021.
+# The code base for our paper that has been accepted in findings of ACL 2021.
+We will release it about the period of conference.